High School Student Mentoring Opportunities

 The primary goal of SMP in the Perelman School of Medicine (PSOM) is to offer promising, yet high-risk high school students an opportunity for mentorship that will affirm their potential for success.
 SMP at PSOM also aims to further inspire first-generation and underrepresented students’ interest in pursuing higher education at a four-year college or university and to view it as a worthwhile goal.
 Each summer, a cohort of Philadelphia public high school students is led my two medical students for a four-week experience in the med school.

-High school students and families, please visit the Vice Provost’s website for application information.
+Please visit the Vice Provost’s website for additional information.

 The 2015 Perelman School of Medicine SMP Cohort Presents